pletzer/cohort_parallel/README.md

 ```
 tail cohort_parallel_JOBID.out
 ```
-(replacing JOBID with above job ID number) will returned somthing like
+(replacing JOBID with above job ID number) will returned something like
 ```
 Elapsed time: 1.67 secs
 Speedup: 33.18x (best case would be 37)
 ```

 You can adjust the number of workers (and other SLURM options) by passing "--ntasks NUM_WORKERS" to the "sbatch" command.
-The number of time steps and the number of data values to exchange between each pair of workers can be set b y passing the "-t NUM_STEPS" and "-d NDATA" options to the SLURM script.
+The number of time steps and the number of data values to exchange between each pair of workers can be set by passing the "-t NUM_STEPS" and "-d NDATA" options to the SLURM script.
 For instance,
 ```
 sbatch --ntasks=100 --nodes=2 slurm/simulator.sh -t 200 -d 10000
 ```